HOW TO HAVE APS FILM DIGITIZED FOR $3.98?

 Take advantage of our great, flat-fee pricing – regardless of exposure count (15, 25, or 40 exposure).
 When ordering, choose 2,000 dpi JPEG scans for just [regularly $7.95] $3.98 per roll or 4,000 dpi for [regularly $12.95] $6.48 per roll.

-- Digital ICE is only available for color negatives
+- Digital ICE is only available for color negatives;

-- 1-business day scanning available.
+- 1-business day scanning available;

-- All negatives are returned to you.
+- All APS negatives are returned to you when you select the return APS option.

 Most Popular Posts